 This biblically-based group is for people who have experienced brokenness in their lives due to intimacy disorders including love, sex, and pornography addictions or continue to seek emotionally unavailable or inappropriate partners.
 The group process will provide you with support, guidance, and accountability in a confidential environment.

 Betrayal and Beyond

-This biblically based group is for women who have suffered betrayal from their husband’s pornography use, affairs, or withholding intimacy.
+This biblically-based group is for women who have suffered betrayal from their husband’s pornography use, affairs, or withholding intimacy.
 Women learn about the nature of sex addiction, the trauma they have experienced, how to establish healthy boundaries, and process their grief and anger.
-Focus is on self-reflection, practicing gratitude, and developing healthy self-care habits.
+The focus is on self-reflection, practicing gratitude, and developing healthy self-care habits.
 The goal of the group is to experience personal transformation in a small group of 6-8 led by peers who have previously completed the curriculum.